nakajima/ohmnote/README.md

 ### Push some wire through the nubbins

-These will get pushed into the slots under the headers
+These will get pushed into the slots under the headers.

 ![Wire pushed through nubbins](images/nubbins.jpg)